-- (1) Any person who by any means, directly or indirectly, provides or collects funds, or attempts to do so, with the intention that they should be used or in the knowledge that they are to be used in whole or in part- - (a) in order to carry out a terrorist act; or - (b) by a terrorist; or commits an offence.
+- (1) Any person who by any means, directly or indirectly, provides or collects funds, or attempts to do so, with the intention that they should be used or in the knowledge that they are to be used in whole or in part- - (a) in order to carry out a terrorist act; or - (b) by a terrorist; or [paragraph amended by Act No. 4 of 2014] - (c) by a terrorist organisation;

+commits an offence.